Atifzada/HTML_CSS-Capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin for designing the idea in Behance.
+## Acknowledgements
+Original design by Cindy Shin on [Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 .